Online courses and lectures

 Death, taught by Shelly Kagan.

-Inequality and democracy, taught by my Utrecht colleagues Rutger Claassen, Michael Bennet, and Yara Al Salman.
+Inequality and democracy, taught by my former Utrecht colleagues Rutger Claassen, Michael Bennet, and Yara Al Salman.

 Distributive justice, edited by Serena Olsaretti.
 First academic reference work devoted to distributive justice.

 On what matters, by Derek Parfit.
-The project of trying to reconcile consequentialism, kantianism, and contractualism is a very sympathetic–and figuring out where you disagree is a wonderful exercise.
+The project of trying to reconcile consequentialism, kantianism, and contractualism is very interesting.
+Parfit’s writing is extremely clear.
+And figuring out where you disagree is a wonderful exercise.

 3:16, by Richard Marshall.
 Archive of interview series with notable philosophers.